jzabroski/Home/Books/ThePsychologyOfIntelligenceAnalysis/README.md

 2. "Perception: Why Can't We See What Is There to Be Seen?"
    - Encourage Products That:
-      A. Clearly delineate their assumptions and chains of inference.
+       - Clearly delineate their assumptions and chains of inference.
-      B. Specify the degree and source of uncertainty involved in the conclusions.
+       - Specify the degree and source of uncertainty involved in the conclusions.
-      C. Emphasize procedures that expose and elaborate alternative points of view.
+       - Emphasize procedures that expose and elaborate alternative points of view.
-      D. Analytic Debates.
+       - Analytic Debates.
-      E. Devil's Advocate.
+       - Devil's Advocate.
-      F. Interdisciplinary brainstorming.
+       - Interdisciplinary brainstorming.
-      F. Competitive Analysis.
+       - Competitive Analysis.
-      G. Intra-office peer review of production
+       - Intra-office peer review of production
-      H. Elicitation of outside expertise.
+       - Elicitation of outside expertise.

 3. Dangers of Mental Models or Mindsets.